ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

    These stages safeguard messages at every step, providing a dependable mechanism for recovery in the event of a system failure.
    While this comprehensive approach naturally increases latency compared to a simple message-forwarding system, it significantly enhances reliability—a critical priority for IoT scenarios requiring guaranteed message delivery.
-   Importantly, even with this growth, the latency remains within acceptable bounds for point-to-point messaging use cases, balancing reliability and performance effectively.
+   Importantly, even with this growth, the latency remains within efficient bounds balancing reliability and performance.
 We remain committed to optimizing performance without compromising reliability.
    For more details on potential improvements, see the [Future optimizations](/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test/#future-optimizations) section.

 The following screenshots illustrate the insights obtained for the final test at 600k msg/sec throughput: